Bug #10079

 So the placement of the struts is having an effect, but it's not the struts causing the veering, it's your engines.

-#3 Updated by bewing almost 8 years ago
+#3 Updated by bewing over 8 years ago

 "With the struts placed in snap symmetry on the payload and terminating on the SRB's there's virtually no off-axis veering at all."